rohithpr/homepage/README.md

 # bookmark-manager
-A bookmark manager built using Django and Bootstrap.
+A bookmark manager built using Django, Bootstrap and jQuery.